manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 ### Handle Authorization

 Next to authentication, another important part of your application is authorization as you want to distinguish between "regular" users and users that can modify your events.
-For this, you can use permissions and user roles, which are part of the Auth0 authentication service and can be added to the GraphQL server that you're using together with the React application that you're building in this post.
+For this, you can use permissions and user roles, which are part of the Auth0 authentication service, and can be added to the GraphQL server that you're using together with the React application that you're building in this post.

-To handle authorization you first need to perform several actions in the Auth0 Dashboard:
+To handle authorization, you first need to perform several actions in the Auth0 Dashboard:

 - Add [permissions](https://auth0.com/docs/dashboard/guides/apis/add-permissions-apis) to the API that you've created in the GraphQL Server tutorial, which you can do by going to the [API](https://manage.auth0.com/#/apis/) page in the Auth0 dashboard.
 On this page, you need to create a new `permission` called `edit:events` on the _Permissions_ tab.
-- On this same page, you need to make sure that both checkboxes for _RBAC Settings_ on the _Settings_ tab are checked, the first one enables Role-Based Access Control (RBAC) for the GraphQL server and the second checkbox adds the permissions for the user to the JWT.
+- On this same page, you need to make sure that both checkboxes for _RBAC Settings_ on the _Settings_ tab are checked.
+The first one enables Role-Based Access Control (RBAC) for the GraphQL server, and the second checkbox adds the permissions for the user to the JWT.
 - You need to add this permission to an [user role](https://auth0.com/docs/dashboard/guides/roles/add-permissions-roles) and add a user to this role.
 Adding a new user role can also be done by visiting the [Roles](https://manage.auth0.com/#/roles/) page.
-Here you must create a new role called `admin` using the _Create role_ button, after creating the role you must add the `edit:events` permission and a user to it.
+Here you must create a new role called `admin` using the _Create role_ button.
+After creating the role, you must add the `edit:events` permission and a user to it.
 - Adding a `permission` and a user to this role can be done by clicking on the newly created role on the [Roles](https://manage.auth0.com/#/roles/) page.
-On the page that opens you can add the `edit:events` permission to this role from the _Permissions_ tab and the user from the _Users_ tab, which must be the user you're using to log in to the application you've created in this post.
+On the page that opens, you can add the `edit:events` permission to this role from the _Permissions_ tab and the user from the _Users_ tab, which must be the user you're using to log in to the application you've created in this post.

 These changes were needed to make it possible to add the permission to edit events to users and add these permissions to the JWT that's created for that user.
 The validation of the JWT is done on the GraphQL server, meaning that the logic to check if a user has the correct permission to edit an event must be added to the GraphQL server as well.
 In the code for the GraphQL server you must find the file `src/index.js` and make the following changes: